Animal Husbandry

 Top Cow Breeds - Gir Cow

 The Gir cow is native to the Gir forest region of South Kathiawar, Gujarat.
 This cow breed is also found in Maharashtra and adjacent Rajasthan.
 It is one of the famous indigenous cow varieties in India.
 It is known by names such as Desan, Bhadwari, Kathiawari, Surati, and Gujarati.
-The average milk yield of Gir cows varies between 1200 and 1800 kgs per lactation.
 They are peculiarly famous for their curved horns resembling a 'half-moon'.
 They are typically white with dark red or chocolate-brown patches or sometimes black or purely red.
 They are revered for their robust health and resistance to many diseases.

 Kankrej Cow